ryan258/prompt_ui/masterplan.md

 #### Sidebar UI
 - Dockable, collapsible sidebar with bright, modern design
-- Snippet list with truncated previews and expand buttons
+- Snippet list with multi-line previews (up to 3 lines) and expand/collapse buttons
 - Tag filtering system with free-form tag creation
 - Search functionality across all prompts
 - Simple settings panel
+- Snippet cards can be expanded/collapsed independently; multiple can be open at once

 #### Content Management
 - Right-click context menu to save selected text